abirismyname/actions-hackpod-template/README.md

 Here are a couple pointers on the next steps:
 1. We created a starter kit AWS CloudFormation template for the [ECS cluster](templates/cluster.yaml).
 You can use it to deploy the supporting ECS infrastructure.
-2. Check out the existing [GitHub workflows files](.github/workflows) for inspiration.
+2. Check out the existing [GitHub workflows files](.github/workflows) the different steps you need to perform in the comments.
 3. Split into teams and start coding!